Jodenee/Voyager/docs/Reference/Message.md

 <br />

 ### WebhookId
-A [*string*](https://create.roblox.com/docs/scripting/luau/strings) that contains the id of the webhook that sent the message.
+A [*string*](https://create.roblox.com/docs/scripting/luau/strings) that contains the id of the webhook that sent this message.

 <br />